crcarmen23/note-taker/README.md

 ## Description

 This application uses Express on the back end to save and retrieve note data from the JSON file.
-The application allows users to write, save, and delete custom notes.
+The application allows users to write and save custom notes.

 ## Installation